isgo-golgo13/scylla-cluster-sync-rs/README.md

 # ScyllaDB Cluster-to-Cluster Sync Service (Rust)
 Ultra-Fast RPO/RTO Sensitive ScyllaDB (Cassandra DB Adaptive) Cluster to Cluster Tenant Data Synching Service in Rust using Shadow Write Transition Pattern.

+The architecture of the ScyllaDB (or Cassandra DB source) to ScyllaDB (or Cassandra DB sink/target) involves three services to fulfill the tenant data lift-and-shift transition.
+These services are.

+- Dual-Writer Proxy Service (Rust or C++20/23+) - Rust version used
+- SSTableLoader Processor Service (Rust or C++20/23+) - Rust version used
+- Dual-Reader Data Sync Ack Service (Rust or C++20/23+) - Rust version used

+Rust or C++ is required to avoid any GC pauses that would fail 99999 SLA delivery as the data shuttling across the source to the target can NOT withstand latency delays.

 ## The Dual-Write Proxy Service Architecture